 Verify that the vendor has established and implemented procedures for the control of deployment activities when the response centers are activated.
 This includes proper staging, loading of trucks, marking and labeling, storing of site-specific and generic licensee equipment, out of service status, shipment of items and components, and control of limited shelf-life materials.

-Verify that personnel are familiar with the bill of already prepared and stored for immediate use and ensure it matches the different storage areas as they pertain to the different licensees. ill of lading should specify all the FLEX equipment to be shipped in case of activation and the available means of transportation to meet the deployment requirements, including current agreements with shipping companies.
+Verify that personnel are familiar with the bill of lading and is already prepared and stored for immediate use and ensure it matches the different storage areas as they pertain to the different licensees.
+The bill of lading should specify all the FLEX equipment to be shipped in case of activation and the available means of transportation to meet the deployment requirements, including current agreements with shipping companies.

 Verify that operators responsible for ensuring the right equipment is shipped and properly stored post maintenance activities are experienced or trained.